 2026 Shipping Rate Changes: What You Need to Know

-USPS, FedEx, and UPS all raised rates in January 2026.
-Here's exactly how much more you'll pay — and how to minimize the impact.
+USPS, FedEx, and UPS all raised rates between late December 2025 and January 2026.
+Here is exactly how much more you pay per label, and how to blunt the impact starting with your next shipment.

 USPS Rate Changes

-The Postal Regulatory Commission approved USPS's rate adjustments effective January 19, 2026, covering all domestic package services.
+The Postal Regulatory Commission approved USPS rate adjustments effective January 19, 2026, covering all domestic package services.
 Ground Advantage saw one of the steeper increases at 6.1%, while Priority Mail rose a more modest 4.4%.
-Flat Rate products — a staple for small business shippers — increased between 4.7% and 6.2%, with the Medium Flat Rate Box taking the biggest hit.
+Flat Rate products, a staple for small business shippers, increased between 4.7% and 6.2%, with the Medium Flat Rate Box taking the biggest hit.
+Remember that these are retail figures.
+The commercial rates you get inside I'd Ship That start well below these numbers, so the increase lands on a much smaller base.

 | Service | Old Rate | New Rate | Change |